CASE STUDY: THE PEARLMAN COLLECTION

 "What the team of Paul, Colin and Damjan understood and embraced, from the start, was the challenge of how to treat these works of art with elegance and weight, while designing accessible, unpretentious digital homes for them that invite personal exploration.
 The result allows each work to be examined and enjoyed on its own, without ever losing the context of the whole collection.
 In the same spirit that we are always trying to remove barriers so that everyone can enjoy these masterpieces, the Four Faces and ActiveColor team designed a completely intuitive user experience and engaging visual environment."

-Partner with ActiveColor to build a next-level digital healthcare product and promote positive change.
+Partner with ActiveColor to build your next-level digital health product.